 Readers Question: What is the difference between a recession and deflation?

-A recession is a period of negative economic growth. – A decline in output (Real GDP) for two consecutive quarters.
+A recession is a period of negative economic growth.
+The official definition is a decline in output (Real GDP) for two consecutive quarters.

-Usually in a recession you will get a fall in the inflation rate.
+Usually, in a recession, you will get a fall in the inflation rate.

-However, deflation is when we get a negative inflation rate i.e. falling prices.
+Deflation is when we get a negative inflation rate i.e. falling prices.

-Since the second world war, recessions have not led to deflation – just a lower inflation rate.
+Since the second world war, recessions have generally not led to deflation – just a lower inflation rate.
 The last two recessions were caused by attempts to reduce a high inflation rate.

-Difference Between Recession and Depression.
+Difference between Recession and Depression

 Interestingly many see deflation as a sign that the economy is experiencing a depression rather than just recession.
 (Other features of depression include a much bigger and longer fall in GDP)